 Top Restaurants in Tivat

-Right on the waterfront in the center of town, there’s a long stretch of restaurants and cafes.
+Right on the Pine waterfront in the center of town, there’s a long stretch of restaurants and cafes.
 This is a popular spot to get a coffee and enjoy the sea views.

-Porto Montenegro offers upmarket and casual dining that fits perfectly with the location.
-One has modern casual meals like seafood, risottos and meat dishes.
-Al Posto Giusto offers Italian-influenced meals like pizzas, pastas and salads.
 For high-end dining try Murano in Hotel Regent Porto Montenegro or Panorama Restaurant and Wine Bar overlooking the PMYC pool.

 For local-style fare, Kalimanj Marina has two restaurants popular with locals: